 This year we did our third tour in a camper van.
 3 weeks of vacation, driving more than 3.000 km through 4 countries.
 Especially memorable was Slovenia with its beautiful national parks, rivers, and farm camping culture.
 I visited Slovenia for the first time - it is for sure an underrated country and vacation destination.
 Next year we will again do a tour and I‘m looking forward to it!

 Vegetarian Diet 🌱

-Having vacation leaves you with a lot of time for overthinking behavior and global developments like climate change.
-Experiencing the second peak-temperature summer in a row made me think a lot about in what kind of world my daughter will grow up.
-Only when she was five years old she saw snow for the first time - due to comparably mild winters before.
+Having a vacation leaves you with a lot of time for overthinking behavior and global developments like climate change.
+Experiencing the second peak-temperature summer in a row made me think a lot about what kind of world my daughter will grow up in.
+Only when she was five years old did she see snow for the first time - due to comparably mild winters before.

-Meat consumption is one of the major drivers for CO2 emissions and at the same time the easiest thing to avoid to have a positive impact on climate.
+Meat consumption is one of the major drivers of CO2 emissions and at the same time the easiest thing to avoid to have a positive impact on climate.

 While I still like the taste of a good steak and doubt that a vegetarian Ramen can really be named a Ramen, I realized, that about 70% of my meat consumption was based on cheap, relatively „low quality“ meat.
 That kind of stuff you get when you eat any kind of Fast-Food, etc.

-In the beginning, I (think I) noticed some physical changes in the first few weeks (constant feeling of weakness, issues to concentrate, this kind of stuff...), but I overcame this entirely.
+In the beginning, I (think I) noticed some physical changes in the first few weeks (constant feeling of weakness, issues concentrating, this kind of stuff...), but I overcame this entirely.

 To be honest, I still eat meat from time to time (vegetarian Ramen is just not the same!), but in the last 6 months, this happened only a couple of times.
 Compared to eating meat on a daily routine definitely an improvement.